 What is Sorghum?

-Sorghum is a genus of ancient flowering plants, that are cultivated as grains, flours and syrups for human consumption.
-The grain is very nutritious and contains many phenolic acids, which is related to antioxidant activity.
+Sorghum is a genus of ancient flowering plants, that are cultivated as grains, flours, and syrups for human consumption.
+The grain is very nutritious and contains many phenolic acids, which are related to antioxidant activity.

 Sorghum is the fifth most cropped grain and one of the most important sorghum crops is native to Africa and is used in many alcoholic beverages and food worldwide.